o1-labs/o1js/README-dev.md

 Much like the mina repo, we use the nix registry to conveniently handle git submodules.
-You can enter the devshell with `./pin.sh` and `nix develop o1js#default` or by using the direnv with the `.envrc` provided.
+You can enter the devshell with `./pin.sh` and `nix develop o1js#default` or by using direnv with the `.envrc` provided.

 ## Building Bindings